 - The court-ordered judgment that you have to pay to the other driver.

-These expenses would be coming out of your pocket because you have no safety net in the form of insurance to catch you.
+These expenses could be coming out of your pocket.
 Sure, your insurance premium might seem expensive…but not as expensive as the fallout from an at-fault accident.
 You don’t want to have to cover those expenses on your own.

 What if I have a car payment and my car insurance lapses?